Bicycling Bavaria's Back Roads Plus! the Austrian Alps

 Highlights: Lech River, the Cassian Way, Augsburg, brewery visit

-Our ride takes us up the valley of the Lech River today to Augsburg, which was founded by the Roman emperor Augustus in 15 BC.
+Our ride today takes us up the Lech River valley to Augsburg, which was founded by the Roman emperor Augustus in 15 BC.
 As you might expect, there is plenty to see here this afternoon.
-We will visit the award winning Riegele Brauerei brewery.
+We will visit the award-winning Riegele Brauerei brewery and taste some of their modern beers before a traditional Bavarian dinner.

 Lodging: Hotel Dom